 While that tuition price may seem a little steep, it’s important to remember what you get for the price.
 Think of the old ‘teach a man to fish’ saying.
 For the price and just 12 to 24 weeks, you’ll be prepared and qualified to apply for jobs with salaries regularly approaching six figures.
 It’s an excellent value for the money, and you don’t need to pay it all upfront either—there are plenty of great scholarships available for coding bootcamps, and the University of Washington’s program allows financing and loans as well.
 Be sure to explore online the many financial aid opportunities available for this program, so you can save some money and learn with peace of mind.

-Trilogy coding bootcamp instructors are usually highly-regarded by students and graduates.
+Trilogy coding bootcamp instructors are usually well-rated by students and graduates.
 Most of these programs require instructors with years of coding experience, which comes in handy when training beginners.
 On that note, many former Trilogy students report that this program is a great place for beginners to start, as there are many resources available to students who have little to no coding experience.

 This part-time 24-week course also requires students to set aside an additional 20 hours each week for take-home assignments, though many students complete the work in less time.
 The popular part-time program makes it possible for students to attend college or work during the day, while still reserving enough time for coding bootcamp on evenings and weekends.
 Many students successfully juggle work, school, and coding bootcamp, so don’t let a busy schedule deter you from signing up.

-Also, students have opportunities to use assignments and projects to build their portfolio.
+Also, students have opportunities to use assignments and projects to build their portfolios.
 Most students attest that it takes effort to keep up with this demanding program, but it’s not impossible—all it takes is drive and good study habits, plus there’s plenty of time to work with peers to improve your learning experience.
 Be sure to prepare for coding bootcamp before you sign up, as it’ll help you get a head-start and start off on the right track.

 UW Coding Bootcamp on Reddit

 Reddit is a great place for first-hand, honest opinions on a lot of subjects, but it’s important to take it with a grain of salt.
 Coding bootcamps are a popular subject on the forum, and opinions vary widely.
 There isn’t much information from former students about the University of Washington’s coding bootcamp at this time, but that may change.
 If you’re interested in what Redditors have to say about this program, be sure to check back and search around for new information.
 Most people on Reddit respond with curiosity, and many others comment on their positive career experiences after attending coding bootcamp.
-Based on this program’s reviews on Course Report, we have little reason to doubt it’ll get some positive attention on Reddit eventually.

 University of Washington Coding Bootcamp Job Placement